 Although the practical side of dealing with debt is very important, there is an emotional side to financial problems that also needs to be addressed.
 As such, the debt counselling offered by Christians Against Poverty looks at the underlying causes of debt and how it can be tackled.
-This can include some soul searching into whether or not the debts were accumulated because of personal issues and how these can be prevented from happening again in the future.
+This can include some soul-searching into whether the debts were accumulated because of personal issues.
+They also look at how these can be prevented from happening in the future.

 Causes Of Personal Debt

-There are many reasons why some people get into debt and the charity can help to bring these out into the open so that you can see how and more importantly why it happened.
+There are many reasons why some people get into debt.
+The charity can help to bring these out into the open so that you can see how and more importantly why it happened.
 In this life, anything can and does happen.
-Redundancy, illness and sheer bad luck can strike at any time and unless you have some savings as a safety net, any of these events can lead to a sudden serious money problem.
+Redundancy, illness and sheer bad luck can strike at any time.
+Unless you have some savings as a safety net, any of these events can lead to a sudden serious money problem.
 On the other hand, if you have a steady job and take out a loan with the knowledge that it can be paid back, there does not appear to be a problem.